-CarolinaLink, the trade name for the North Carolina Telephone Cooperative Coalition, Inc. was organized in 2000 to bring more public awareness to the efforts made by North Carolina's Telephone Membership Corporations ("TMCs") who serve all or part of twenty-six rural North Carolina counties to provide modern communications services to rural areas.
+CarolinaLink, the trade name for the North Carolina Broadband Cooperative Coalition, (formerly the North Carolina Telephone Cooperative Coalition Inc.) was organized in 2000 to bring more public awareness to the efforts made by the member cooperatives who serve all or part of 36 rural North Carolina counties to provide modern communications services to rural areas.
 Those services include voice, broadband, video, web hosting, alarm and other state-of-the-art services.
+In recent years and also due to the COVID-19 pandemic, increasing emphasis has been placed on the need for rural broadband service.
 CarolinaLink also assists member companies in advocating public policy goals that will assure the rural areas continue to have the same state-of-the-art communications services available in urban areas at reasonably comparable prices.
 Each member of CarolinaLink is organized as a member owned, not for profit cooperative; however, some member companies operate under different names and manage subsidiary companies to reflect the changing nature of their businesses.

-Address:

-1514 Glenwood Avenue Suite 200 Raleigh, NC 27608 info@carolink.org - (919)838-0529
+Address: 4030 Wake Forest Road Suite 115 Raleigh, NC 27609 info@carolink.org - (919)838-0529